e-c-k-e-r/vall-e/README.md

 Some additional flags you can pass are:
 * `--max-ar-steps`: maximum steps for inferencing through the AR model.
 Each second is 75 steps.
 * `--device`: device to use (default: `cuda`, examples: `cuda:0`, `cuda:1`, `cpu`)
 * `--ar-temp`: sampling temperature to use for the AR pass.
-During experimentation, `0.95` provides the most consistent output, but values close to it works file.
+During experimentation, `0.95` provides the most consistent output, but values close to it works fine.
 * `--nar-temp`: sampling temperature to use for the NAR pass.
 During experimentation, `0.2` provides clean output, but values upward of `0.6` seems fine too.

 And some experimental sampling flags you can use too (your mileage will ***definitely*** vary):
+* `--min-ar-temp` / `--min-nar-temp`: triggers the dynamic temperature pathway, adjusting the temperature based on the confidence of the best token.
+Acceptable values are between `[0.0, (n)ar-temp)`.
+  + This simply uplifts the [original implementation](https://github.com/kalomaze/koboldcpp/blob/dynamic-temp/llama.cpp#L5132) to perform it.
+  + **!**NOTE**!**: This does not seem to resolve any issues with setting too high/low of a temperature.
+The right values are yet to be found.
 * `--top-p`: limits the sampling pool to top sum of values that equal `P`% probability in the probability distribution.
 * `--top-k`: limits the sampling pool to the top `K` values in the probability distribution.
 * `--repetition-penalty`: modifies the probability of tokens if they have appeared before.
 In the context of audio generation, this is a very iffy parameter to use.